Clynav

 Transfer tubing kit instructions: using the spiked end, screw the transfer tubing set onto the fill port of the ethyl vinyl acetate (EVA) bag with a ¼ turn in order to secure the line in place.
 Connect the other end of the transfer tubing set to the vaccine injection equipment (gun).

-Anaesthetise the fish to immobilise them, and administer 0.05 ml of the vaccine by intramuscular injection in the area immediately anterior and lateral to the dorsal fin in the epaxial muscle.
+Anaesthetise the fish to immobilise them and administer 0.05 ml of the vaccine by intramuscular injection in the epaxial muscle.
+Position the needle at 90° in the epaxial muscle, in the area immediately anterior and lateral to the dorsal fin, along a line equidistant to the dorsal fin and the mid-line, and at the point of the muscle’s maximum girth.

 Based on a 25 g fish weight a standard 0.5 mm diameter 3mm depth needle is recommended to be used routinely.
 Consideration should be made for the weight of the fish before the final selection is made.
 Injection equipment should be calibrated and inspected regularly to ensure appropriate dosing of the fish.